QuadirMariyam/Face_Recognition_Attendance_System/README.md

 # Face_Recognition_Attendance_System
 A Face recognition Attendance System which names the user using face recognition library, a machine learning based project, inspired by @krishnaik06

+To run -
+  1. In Anaconda prompt, - $conda activate myenv
+  2. $ spyder
+  3. In Spyder, on the run section tap and press F5
+To stop, press on the red button on the same section

 Pre-requisites - In a folder -
   1. 2 images in a folder - training images
   2. a csv file - Attendance